Camille Schrier

-Camille Thomasina Schrier (/ˈʃraɪər/; born June 30, 1995) is a Miss America titleholder and previous pageant titleholder.
+Camille Thomasina Schrier (/ˈʃraɪər/; born June 30, 1995) is an American pageant titleholder.
 On June 22, 2019, she was crowned Miss Virginia 2019.
 On December 19, 2019, she was crowned Miss America 2020 in Uncasville, Connecticut.

 In May 2020, following the cancellation of the Miss America 2021 competition due to the COVID-19 pandemic, the Miss America organization announced that Schrier would serve an additional year after her term as Miss America was due to expire in December 2020.

 Early life and education

 Schrier was born in Doylestown, Pennsylvania to Thomas and Cheryl (née Camillo) Schrier.
 She has one older sibling.
-As a child, Schrier was diagnosed with a mild form of Ehlers-Danlos Syndrome.
+As a child, Schrier was diagnosed with Ehlers-Danlos Syndrome.
 During the Miss America 2020 competition, Schrier also revealed that she was diagnosed with obsessive-compulsive disorder and recovered from an eating disorder as a teenager.

 Schrier graduated with honors from the Hun School of Princeton in 2013.
 During high school, Schrier was a multi-sport varsity athlete; participating in track and field, swimming, and field hockey.
 Schrier briefly attended University of Michigan before transferring to Virginia Tech her junior year and graduating cum laude in 2018 with dual bachelor of science degrees, one in biochemistry and one in systems biology and a minor in chemistry.
 At Virginia Tech, she was in Kappa Delta sorority.
 She was accepted to VCU School of Pharmacy and had completed her first year of doctoral program before winning the Miss Virginia title.

+In 2024, Schrier graduated from VCU School of Pharmacy with a Doctor of Pharmacy degree.

 Pageantry

 Early pageantry

 Schrier began competing in pageants at the age of 14.
-She previously earned titles of National American Miss (NAM) Pennsylvania Teen 2012 and was named the 1st runner-up in 2012 national competition.
-She also won the national title of Miss USA Ambassador Teen in 2013.
-During this time, Schrier also developed a blog called, FitLikeAQueen.com.
+She previously earned title of National American Miss (NAM) Pennsylvania Teen 2012 and was named the 1st runner-up in 2012 national competition.